cynarrator/cynarrator.github.io/_posts/2024-08-25-Create-Encrypted-File-Container-in-Linux.md

 Even though the steps are quiet cumbersome at first, remember that you can script most of it to make it easier to interact everyday.
+You can use my scripts from my gitlab linked above or write your own scripts.
+There are many features in LUKS such as using multiple passwords to open the same volume, storing the header in another location, etc. Everything I have written is just a tip of the iceberg and i suggest you read more on LUKS's features and so on if you want to learn more